macmillaninc/EmuTarkov-ServerMods/other/README.md

 ### Miku-InfiniteTime
 This mod makes all raid times infinite.

 Reserve's Armored Train is unaffected, it will come and go at the same time as normal.

 ### Miku-NoHolsterRestriction
-This mod allows you to equip any weapon in any slot (including melee in gun slot and vice versa) Take note that the weapon in the melee slot will be saved if you die.
+This mod allows you to equip any weapon in any slot (including melee in gun slot and vice versa)

+Take note that the weapon in the melee slot will be saved if you die.

+### Miku-CaseInPouch
+This mod allows you to put cases into the Secured Container slot.

+### Miku-InventoryQOL
+Combined version of CaseInPouch and NoHolsterRestriction

 ### Beaubot-RenamedBots - Made by @Beaubot
 Gives PMC bots real names that show up when they're killed, taken straight from the official EFT leaderboards)!